Maghoumi/pytorch-softdtw-cuda/README.md

 It depends on your batch size and sequence length.
 The longer the sequences and the larger the batch size, the faster this code runs.

-Here's what I get on with Ryzen 9 3900x and Titan RTX:
+Here's what I get with Ryzen 9 3900x and Titan RTX:

 ```
 Profiling forward() + backward() times for batch_size=128, seq_len_a=17, seq_len_b=15, dims=2...